11 Reasons Why Remote Work is on the Rise

 4. Increased Productivity

-The notion that remote work leads to decreased productivity has been widely debunked by numerous studies.
-On the contrary, remote workers have been shown to be more productive than their office-based counterparts.
+Numerous studies have widely debunked the notion that remote work decreases productivity.
+On the contrary, remote workers are more productive than their office-based counterparts.
 According to a survey by FlexJobs, an astounding 65% of respondents believe they are more productive when working remotely.
-The reasons behind this increased productivity range from fewer distractions in remote work environments to the ability to tailor workspaces to individual preferences, allowing employees to concentrate and deliver exceptional results in a focused manner.

 5. Positive Impact on the Environment